 BMW 330e interior & comfort

-BMW interiors have long been known for simple yet classy design, and these days they integrate a host of the latest in-car technology very effectively, too.
+BMW interiors have long been known for simple yet classy design, and these days they integrate a host of the latest in-car technology very effectively.
 The longest list of gadgets (and the largest screen with which to operate them) is reserved for the range-topping M Sport, however.

 BMW 330e dashboard

 The 330e features a typically stylish and driver-orientated dashboard of the type we've come to expect from BMW.
-It's more straightforward and less fussy than what you find in the current Audi A4 and Mercedes C-Class.
+It's more straightforward and less fussy than what you find in the current Audi A4 and Mercedes C-Class, and benefits from simple shortcut buttons and a rotary-controlled infotainment screen that's more logical to use than most rivals, too.

 Equipment, options & accessories

 The 330e is offered in SE, Sport and M Sport specification levels, just like the rest of the 3 Series range.
-SE comes as standard with 17-inch alloy wheels, adaptive LED headlights, air-conditioning, cloth upholstery, Bluetooth and USB connectivity and 8.8-inch touchscreen display with sat nav, cruise control, rain-sensing wipers, automatic headlights, all-round parking sensors and a reversing camera.
+SE comes as standard with 17-inch alloy wheels, adaptive LED headlights, air-conditioning, cloth upholstery, Bluetooth and USB connectivity, an 8.8-inch touchscreen display with sat nav, cruise control, rain-sensing wipers, automatic headlights, all-round parking sensors and a reversing camera.

 Stepping up to Sport spec brings 18-inch alloys, high-gloss exterior trim, a larger fuel tank, heated sports seats up front and leather upholstery.
 M Sport (generally the big seller in the range) adds a different design of 18-inch alloys, a 12.3-inch dashboard display, a series of connected online services, M Sport styling touches and logos inside, an M Sport bodykit outside, a leather steering wheel, uprated brakes and sports suspension.